-The year 2020 was a positive one for IPOs.
-A total of eight companies raised approximately 1.1 billion liras through IPOs and over 700,000 new retail investors started trading on the equity markets for the first time.
-This created a certain momentum in the market and in 2021, as of the end of March, 15 companies had applied to the Capital Markets Board (CMB) to initiate their IPO processes.
+2021 was a record-breaking year for IPOs in Turkey.
+A total of 32 companies raised approximately 14.6 billion liras through IPOs, and approximately 200,000 new retail investors started trading on the equity markets for the first time.
+This created a certain momentum in the market and in 2022, as at the end of April, 15 companies' IPO applications had been approved by the Capital Markets Board (CMB).